Quick Branding Tips to Help You with Corporate Identity

 Network

-Again, independent of organizational size, networking handsand relationship building is critical.
+Again, independent of organizational size, networking and relationship building is critical.
 For the small company make sure you participate in local events: industry, professional, and community.
 This makes your company visible.
 Remember at such events, you represent your brand.

 If you find an organization that you believe fulfills some of your marketing strategies, get involved.
 Ask to be on a committee or project.
 Most of the time it is as simple as just asking.